xerxes2/flashlight-firmware/sharkdrv/README.md

 1. Set group (10 short presses)

- To choose group you make 10 short presses and after that you will get a few seconds short flashes.
+ To set group you make 10 short presses and after that you will get a few seconds short flashes.
 After that you count all long flashes and switch off when you reach your group.

  1. Ramping (default 100)